On Parallel $k$-Center Clustering: Introduction

 While originally the clustering problems have been studied in the context of classical sequential computation, most recently a large amount of research has been devoted to the non-sequential computational settings such as distributed and parallel computing, mainly because these are the only settings capable of performing computations in a reasonable time on large inputs, and because data is frequently collected on different sites and clustering needs to be performed in a distributed manner with low communication.

-In this paper we consider one of the most fundamental clustering problems, the \emph{$k$-center} problem, on the \emph{Massively Parallel Computation (MPC)} model. \mpc is a modern theoretical model of parallel computation, inspired by frameworks such as MapReduce \cite{mapreduce}, Hadoop \cite{hadoop}, Dryad \cite{dryad}, and Spark \cite{spark}.
+In this paper, we consider one of the fundamental clustering problems, the \emph{$k$-center} problem {in the Euclidean space}, on the \emph{Massively Parallel Computation (MPC)} model. \mpc is a modern theoretical model of parallel computation, inspired by frameworks such as MapReduce \cite{mapreduce}, Hadoop \cite{hadoop}, Dryad \cite{dryad}, and Spark \cite{spark}.
 Introduced just over a decade ago by Karloff \etal \cite{mpc_introduced} (and later refined, e.g., in \cite{ANOY14,BKS17,CLMMOS18,GSZ11}), the model has been the subject of an increasing quantity of fundamental research in recent years, becoming nowadays the standard theoretical parallel model of algorithmic study.

 \mpc is a parallel system with \machines \emph{machines}, each with \lspace words of \emph{local memory}.
 (We also consider the \emph{global space} \gspace, which is the total space used across all machines, $\gspace = \lspace \cdot \machines$.)
-Computation takes place in synchronous rounds: in each round, each machine may perform arbitrary computation on its local memory, and then exchange messages with other machines.
-Each message is sent to a single machine specified by the machine sending the message.
+Computation takes place in synchronous rounds: in each round, each machine may perform arbitrary computation on its local memory and then exchange messages with other machines. {While the local computation at each machine is not explicitly accounted for, it is typically required to be polynomially bounded.} Each message is sent to a single machine specified by the machine sending the message.
 Machines must send and receive at most \lspace words each round.
 The messages are processed by recipients in the next round.
 At the end of the computation, machines collectively output the solution.
 The goal is to design an \mpc algorithm that solves a given task in as few rounds as possible.